Offline-backup workflow in Azure Backup

 Prepare SATA drives and ship to Azure

-The AzureOfflineBackupDiskPrep utility is used to prepare the SATA drives that are sent to the nearest Azure Datacenter.
-This utility is available in installation directory of the Recovery Services agent in the following path:
+The AzureOfflineBackupDiskPrep utility prepares the SATA drives that are sent to the nearest Azure datacenter.
+This utility is available in the Azure Backup agent installation directory (in the following path):

-Go to the directory, and copy the AzureOfflineBackupDiskPrep directory to a copy computer on which the SATA drives to be prepared are connected.
-Ensure the following with regards to the copy computer:
+Go to the directory and copy the AzureOfflineBackupDiskPrep directory to another computer where the SATA drives are connected.
+On the computer with the connected SATA drives, ensure:

 - The copy computer can access the staging location for the offline-seeding workflow by using the same network path that was provided in the Initiate offline backup workflow.